By Julie Matthews

 Broadway Meets the Mountains

 Located in Boone, Horn in the West presents the nation’s oldest Revolutionary War dramas in a beautiful outdoor theatre.
-Celebrating its 71st season, it is a unique performing arts experience for audiences.
-The season will run June 27 through August 12.
+In its 73rd season, the Horn in the West offers a unique performing arts experience.
+Stay tuned for the Horn in the West 2025 season dates.
 HornInTheWest.com

 Want more Events?